Bagana-AI-Learn/aamad-hr/README.md

 npm install
 npm run dev
 ```
 Then open `http://localhost:3000` in your browser.
+**Note:** Chat requires the backend to be running first (see Backend Quick Start below).

 **Backend MVP Status:** ✅ Complete (Chat API & CrewAI backend)
 - ✅ FastAPI backend with health and chat endpoints